uapi-group/kernel-features/README.md

 **Use-Case:** Allow for a race free way to go from individual thread to thread-group leader pidfd.

-### Namespace ioctl to translate a PID between PID namespaces

-[x] Namespace ioctl to translate a PID between PID namespaces

-**🙇 `ca567df74a28a9fb368c6b2d93e864113f73f5c2 ("nsfs: add pid translation ioctls")` 🙇**

-**Use-Case:** This makes it possible to e.g., figure out what a given PID in a PID namespace corresponds to in the caller's PID namespace.
-For example, to figure out what the PID of PID 1 inside of a given PID namespace is.

 ### Useful handling of LSM denials on SCM_RIGHTS

 Right now if some LSM such as SELinux denies an `AF_UNIX` socket peer